-The business develops/introduces new products into existing markets with the aim of selling the new product to existing customer groups.
+The business introduces new products into existing markets with the aim of selling the new product to existing customer groups.
 For example Microsoft with their Xbox2 game console introduced the Kinect, an add on that allows customers to play without the use of a controller, much like the Nintendo Wii.
 This is an example of a new product which simply needs to be added onto the existing model aimed at the existing market.
-Product Development is a medium risk strategy as the business is familiar with the market but not the new product.
+Product Development is a medium risk strategy as the business is familiar with the market.

 3. Ansoff Matrix: Market Development